What Are The Differences Between Guarantor Loans And Secured Loans?

 Aug 17

 Guarantor loans and secured loans share many similarities, but also some key differences.
-Both types of loan can be understood through their level of risk and the amount of personal liability that the borrower has, for a selection of both visit GBP Loans.
+Both types of loans can be understood through their level of risk and the amount of personal liability that the borrower has, for a selection of both visit GBP Loans.
 While both involve taking on security for a loan through an asset, a guarantor loan is more complicated when it comes to bringing a third party into a deal.
 It’s worth reviewing how a guarantor loan represents one type of secured loan, and how both differ and contain their own specific risks for borrowers.

 Secured Loans

-By comparison, an unsecured loan is not made against a valuable asset, and instead involves taking out a personal loan that is repaid back over a shorter period of time, and with higher, or much more variable, levels of interest.
+By comparison, an unsecured loan is not made against a valuable asset and instead involves taking out a personal loan that is repaid back over a shorter period of time, and with higher, or much more variable, levels of interest.
 These loans are typically taken out as cash advances, or towards courses of study or trips.

 Guarantor Loans

 Most guarantor loans are taken out as part of a mortgage on a house.
-However, a guarantor may also provide the security for a large personal loan, or may be the guarantee for a rental agreement between a tenant and a landlord.
+However, a guarantor may also provide the security for a large personal loan or maybe the guarantee for a rental agreement between a tenant and a landlord.
 The latter deal is common for young people that have not borrowed before, and use their parents as guarantors for their rent.

 Risks

-Both secured and guarantor loans share the same risk, but in slightly different forms.
+Both secured and guarantor loans share the same risk but in slightly different forms.
 With a secured loan that you take out on your own, the risk is that you default on your payments, and the bank or lending institution is legally able to reclaim the asset in order to pay off the debt.
 In a guarantor loan, this risk shifts to a third party.
 As a result, a guarantor has to understand that they are liable to pay the loan, risking their mortgage, or the value of their property ownership.
 For this reason, a guarantor is usually a parent or a close family member.

 Author Bio: Liam Ohm is an expert writer in all things finance.
-In his down time he likes to play squash, tennis and badminton.
+In his downtime, he likes to play squash, tennis, and badminton.